Adipose Tissue and Its Functions

 -

-Fat pad atrophy of the foot leading to pain, ulcerations and disabilities, body deformities affecting aesthesis and functionality
+Fat pad atrophy of the foot leading to pain and plantar ulcers